maximromanov/OpenITI_NgramReaderPlus_DEV/README.md

 # OpenITI_NgramReaderPlus_DEV

-NgramReader for the OpenITI corpus
+NgramReader for the OpenITI corpus - development version